 Basic Ingredients for a good Frittata

-Every frittata needs a few basic ingredients to start with – eggs, cream or milk or both, pre-cooked mix-ins (vegetables, bacon, chicken, etc), cheese, and seasoning.
-Once you have these in place, you can easily play around with flavours and variations.
+Every frittata needs a few basic ingredients to start with - eggs, cream or milk or both, pre-cooked mix-ins (vegetables, bacon, chicken, etc), cheese, and seasoning.
+Once you have these in place, you can easily play around with flavors and variations.

 I highly recommend using a well seasoned cast iron pan to make a frittata.
 That's because a cast iron pan heats evenly, and can be easily taken from the stove to the oven.
 There are exceptions to this of course - you can make a frittata completely on the stovetop (though it can be slightly tricky flipping it), or use a baking dish, where you transfer your pre-cooked mix ins and then top it up with the egg mixture to bake.